 Anyway, it’s surprising how often it’s a lack in strategy, i.e. that’s clarity about the purpose of the business/product/service, its benefits, audience, and also its unique qualities and selling points that gets in the way of writing (effective!) marketing copy and content.

 However, it’s also technique and presentation, where untrained and inexperienced copywriters fail to write, format and style copy and content in a way that it attracts both, search engines and customers.
 And consequently cash.

-“Without the word good or great before content, all we have is noise.” ~Lucy Griffin-Smith
+“Without the word good or great before content, all we have is noise.” ~Lucy Griffin-Stiff

 Investing in copy and content that works, pays off

-Far beyond (often isolated) paragraphs of spruced up information, marketing words that work create a life-force that flows through everything – your offering, your marketing, your social media, and your whole way of being in business, thus connecting and attracting your tribe with your authentic personality and via the professional art of copywriting.
+Far beyond (often isolated) paragraphs of spruced up information, business and marketing words that work create a life-force that flows through everything – your offering, your marketing, your social media, and your whole way of being in business, thus connecting and attracting your tribe with your authentic personality and via the professional art of copywriting.
 Rather than via paid advertising and search or other pricey marketing gimmicks.
 A true inside-out force with long-term results and the best returns on investment.